Here are some of the best things to do in Paris. A personal Paris Guide and Paris travel tips in exploring the City of Lights.

 If you don’t fancy climbing the 284 steps to the top, you can just have your photo taken from Avenue des Champs-Élysées, with Arc de Triomphe at the background.

 Be careful, though, as there’s always heavy traffic here.
 Don’t be a statistic, make sure you’re not on the path of the cars while you’re taking a selfie!
 After taking your photo, go explore the posh branded shops along this Avenue – Louis Vuitton, Hermés, Swarovski, Chanel, and Dior, among others.

-Want to discover Arc de Triomphe
+Want to learn the history of Arc de Triomphe?

 Chateau de Versailles

 If you’d like a day trip not far from Paris, you can visit Chateau de Versailles.

 A 40-minute to an hour train ride will take you to this Palace of the French Royal Family.
 Entrance to the Palace costs 18 Euros, but is free for visitors under 18, EU residents under 26, people with disabilities and their companions.

 Once there, you can tour the Palace and the magnificent gardens with an audio guide.
 There are also temporary exhibitions you can enjoy, and musical fountain and garden shows on some days, but these cost extra.

 Want to enjoy the beauty of Palace of Versailles?

 If you’re travelling with kids, or are just young-at-heart, you can go to Disneyland Paris for a different take on the happiest place on Earth.